rlizzo/pyscience/20141029_VolumeRendering/VolumeRendering.md

 vtk_show(renderer, 800, 800)
 ```

-Note the one and only different being the following line that adds this newly created clipping plane to the volume mapper:
+Note that the one and only difference between the above snippet and the one before it is the following line that adds this newly created clipping plane to the volume mapper:

 ```
 mapperVolume.AddClippingPlane(planeClip)